 RELATED POSTS TO READ

-50 Easy Hairstyles Ideas for Black Babies, Newborn, and Infants
+50 Easy Hairstyles Ideas for Black Babies, Newborns, and Infants

-1) Floral headband on a tweeny weeny afro
+1) Floral headband on a teeny weeny afro

 This hairstyle is very easy to do.
 Fluff your baby’s hair, and adorn it with a cute headband such as this floral headband.

 2) Simple bow on a little fro

 Don’t have the time for all the fussing?
 Just clip a simple bow on your baby’s hair, and you can instantly transform her look.